-Technical documentation and technical writing can take on various forms, but it mostly depends on what your objective is.
+Technical documentation and technical writing can take on various forms, but it mostly depends on your objective.
 For example, if you’re creating software manuals, it would be best to use CHM documentation formatting.
-On the other hand, if you’re developing product manuals, you’re better off with PDFs.
+On the other hand, you’re better off with PDFs if you’re developing product manuals.

 Similarly, if you have a web app, cloud-based software, or a website, your best bet is online documentation.

-In any case, while you can use any documentation formatting example above, it’s best to stick with the industry-standard because that’s what the users are familiar with.
+In any case, while you can use any documentation formatting example above, it’s best to stick with industry standards because users are familiar.

-Depending on your industry, your product/software, and your organization, choose an appropriate documentation formatting example and go with it.
+Depending on your industry, product/software, and organization, choose an appropriate documentation formatting example and go with it.